nojimage/phpvjs/README.md

 ## Overview

+This library aims to facilitate passing values to JavaScript frameworks like Vue without the need to create an API.
+It is particularly useful for rapidly developing Web applications in a Multi-Page Application (MPA).

-This project is a middleware that allows passing PHP variables to JavaScript in a PSR-7 and PSR-15 compliant manner.
+This project provide a middleware that allows passing PHP variables to JavaScript.
 It is designed to be used with frameworks that have a PSR-15 middleware stack.

 ## Requirements